Known Issues and Fixes

 Navigation lights

-This is not Duffy-specific, but the plastic lenses on navigation lights become cloudy over time and need replacement.
-More information can be found in the navigation lighting section.
+This is not Duffy-specific, but the plastic lenses on navigation lights become cloudy over time and need to be replaced periodically.
+More information can be found in the Navigation Lights section.

 Windows